areisbr/vim/README.md

 <pre>
 :PluginInstall!
 </pre>
 6. Now you can pick up whatever you want from my gVim configuration from  [here](https://github.com/areisbr/vim/blob/master/.vimrc).
-Just paste the contents into your _\_vimrc_ file and __remember to update paths__ as it may differ from mine.
+Just paste the contents into your _\_vimrc_ file and __remember to update paths__ as they may differ from mine.